 Assessors find themselves within an interesting dynamic when assessing properties that fall under these ordinances.
 Two contiguous nonconforming lots are almost always going to be worth more than one larger conforming lot.
 Within the Sutton case, the municipal appraiser did recommend the lots stay separate.

 Significant changes were made to RSA 674:39 by the New Hampshire Supreme Court after the Sutton case in 2010.
 The legislature decided that property owners could not have their lots merged without their consent.
 According to the current statute, “No city, town, county, or village district may merge preexisting subdivided lots or parcels except upon the consent of the owner”.
 The effective date of that statute was September 18, 2010.

 However, not all areas of New Hampshire are following this new statute.
 Many are currently only limiting mergers on properties acquired after the date mentioned above.
 House Bill 352 was proposed for approval shortly after the new statute.

 HB 352 would have added the following to the new statute:

 “Lots or parcels that were merged prior to September 18, 2010 by a city, town, county, village district, or any other municipality without the express consent of the owner, shall at the request of the owner, be restored to the premerger status and all zoning and tax maps shall be updated to identify the premerger boundaries of said lots or parcels as recorded at the appropriate registry of deeds.”

-House Bill 352 did not pass and even if it had, so many questions would still be in place.
+House Bill 352 did not pass and even if it had, there would still be many questions.
 The courts would still need to know on what date would a merger actually occur, and how a person could successfully show evidence of a merger.

-We understand the struggles some property owners are experiencing with lot consolidations.
+We understand the struggles some property owners experience with lot consolidations.
 If you have any questions about property you own, contact us today to schedule a consultation.